cnogola/t4hd-website/my_collections/_posts/2019-03-07-third-blog-post.md

 ---
-layout: post
 title: My Third Blog Post
-author: Gonçalo
+description: Start Bootstrap has...
+image_path: /img/portfolio/fullsize/2.jpg
+excerpt_separator: <!--more-->
 ---
 You'll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+Go ahead and edit it and re-build the site to see your changes.<!--more--> You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.